cissard/NIRS/README.md

 - NIRS_defineepochs: cut the time series into epochs around each stimulus period.
 - NIRS_reject: reject artefacted epochs.
 - NIRS_average: average responses from non-rejected epochs.
-- PlotAverageSimpleBlocks: plot the averages for each subject
+- PlotAverageSimpleBlocks: plot the averages for each subject.